denzelrenner/LIFE4136-Group1-Rotation2/README.md

 2. Produce a multiple sequence alignment by navigating to the tool bar and selecting Alignment -> Align by ClustalW -> select all -> use default parameters except for Delay Divergent Cutoff (%) and selected 45%.

-3. Next, select Data -> Phylogenetic Analysis from the tool bar.
-Produce a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameters:
+3. Next, from the tool bar select Data -> Phylogenetic Analysis.
+Produce a phylogenetic tree by selecting Phylogeny  -> Construct/Test Neighbour-Joining Tree with the following parameters:

 ```
 1. Test of Phylogeny: Bootstrap method